TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

 .. class:: ContextDecorator()

-   A base class that enables a context manager to also be used as a decorator.
+   A base kundi that enables a context manager to also be used as a decorator.

-   Context managers inheriting from ``ContextDecorator`` have to implement ``__enter__`` and ``__exit__`` as normal. ``__exit__`` retains its optional exception handling even when used as a decorator.
+   Context managers inheriting kutoka ``ContextDecorator`` have to implement ``__enter__`` and ``__exit__`` as normal. ``__exit__`` retains its optional exception handling even when used as a decorator.